hanbincho/clinical-sensor-scoring/README.md

 ---
 [![Python Package using Conda](https://github.com/hanbincho/clinical-sensor-scoring/actions/workflows/python-package-conda.yml/badge.svg)](https://github.com/hanbincho/clinical-sensor-scoring/actions/workflows/python-package-conda.yml)

-Analyze sensor activity from motor-impaired individuals to determine clinically relevant scores.
-Provide a quantitative evaluation of the impaired conditions, and to properly inform the rehabilitative process.

 ## ToDo
 Repository structure
 * Use tree to generate this in the command line, screenshot, then attach image here.

 ### Introduction
-**SenBaCE** is a tool that aims to assign clinically relevant scores based off of plots created from sensor data collected during motor tasks from individuals with motor impairments.
+**SenBaCE** is a tool that aims to assign clinically relevant scores based off of plots created from sensor data collected during motor tasks from individuals with motor impairments.We inted to provide a quantitative evaluation of the impaired conditions, and to help the clinicians properly decide the rehabilitative process.
 This tool can be used for score prediction based off the [U-Limb](https://academic.oup.com/gigascience/article/10/6/giab043/6304920) dataset and training with custom data.

 **Dataset** U-Limb is a large, multimodal, multi-center dataset on human upper-limb movements.
 The kinematic data consists the position data of thorax, upper-and forearm markers.
 We are currently using the markers for thumb and little finger side
 [Data] {https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FU3QZ9}

 ### Purpose